Al-Ma'arri

 Born in the city of al-Ma'arra (present-day Ma'arrat al-Nu'man, Syria) during the later Abbasid era, he became blind at a young age from smallpox but nonetheless studied in nearby Aleppo, then in Tripoli and Antioch.
 Producing popular poems in Baghdad, he refused to sell his texts.
-In 1010, he returned to Syria after his mother began declining in health, and continued writing which gained him local respect.
+In 1010, he returned to Syria after his mother began declining in health, and continued writing, which gained him local respect.

-Described as a "pessimistic freethinker", al-Ma'arri was a controversial rationalist of his time, citing reason as the chief source of truth and divine revelation.
+Described as a "pessimistic freethinker", al-Ma'arri was a controversial rationalist of his time, rejecting superstition and dogmatism.
+His written works exhibit a fixation on the study of language and its historical development, known as philology.
 He was pessimistic about life, describing himself as "a double prisoner" of blindness and isolation.
-He attacked religious dogmas and practices, was equally critical and sarcastic about Judaism, Christianity, Islam and Zoroastrianism, and became a deist.
+He attacked religious dogmas and practices, was equally critical and sarcastic about Judaism, Christianity, Islam, and Zoroastrianism, and became a deist.
 He advocated social justice and lived a secluded, ascetic lifestyle.
-He was a vegan, known in his time as moral vegetarian, entreating: "do not desire as food the flesh of slaughtered animals / Or the white milk of mothers who intended its pure draught for their young".
+He was a vegan, known in his time as a moral vegetarian, entreating: "Do not desire as food the flesh of slaughtered animals / Or the white milk of mothers who intended its pure draught for their young."
 Al-Ma'arri held an antinatalist outlook, in line with his general pessimism, suggesting that children should not be born to spare them of the pains and suffering of life.

-Al-Ma'arri wrote three main works that were popular in his time: The Tinder Spark, Unnecessary Necessity, and The Epistle of Forgiveness.
-Al-Ma'arri never married and died at the age of 83 in the city where he was born, Ma'arrat al-Nu'man.
-In 2013, a statue of al-Ma'arri located in his Syrian hometown was beheaded by jihadists from the al-Nusra Front.
+Saqt az-Zand, Luzumiyat, and Risalat al-Ghufran are among his main works.